dpc/mioecho/README.md

 # Semi-benchmarks

-Be aware: This is amateurish and probably misleading comparison!
+Beware: This is amateurish and probably misleading comparison!

 Using: https://gist.github.com/dpc/8cacd3b6fa5273ffdcce